myzb/SpecSpecificKeybinds/README.md

 _A: The addon will save the current active key bindings as character bindings.
 This means that this toggle will be implicitly set._

 Q: Why are (some) of my action bar key bindings not properly getting tracked?
 _A: See the limitations.
-For mods like ElvUI use bars 1,3,4,5,6.
-Put things that don't have to change on a spec by spec basis on the other bars._
+For mods like ElvUI use the default blizzard key binding menu (Esc -> Key Bindings) to set your bindings.
+Avoid using 'Quick Binding Mode' if you don't know what you are doing._

 Q: Can you add support for AddonName?
 _A: SpecSpecificKeybinds use the default game functionality to set and retrieve key bindings.
 Addons that also make use of this mechanism will be supported by default.
 I don't plan to add special workarounds since it will cause dependencies and make the addon more complex.
 Keeping the addon short and concise will increase the chance of the addon staying compatible with future versions of WoW._